BatPost mail server features

 The mail server supports an unlimited number of domains and users within domains.

-Mailing lists are used to quickly spread messages to a big number of recipients.
+Mailing lists are used to quickly spread messages to a large number of recipients.
 It is possible to use recipients’ addresses from external files.

 The mail server is able to create user groups and assign folder access permissions.
 User groups allow creating closed communities with the internal exchange of messages.
 This way unauthorized messages will not penetrate into the mailing list.